syllogismos/facebook-v-predicting-check-ins/Notes.md

     F is weighted harmonic mean of precision and recall, F1 is when beta = 1 and a simple harmonic mean of precision and recall

     beta < 1 emphasizes precision, beta > 1 emphasizes recall.

+    For a single information need, Average Precision is the average of the precision value obtained for the set of top  k documents existing after each relevant document is retrieved, and this value is then averaged over information needs.
+Say in the example where actual = [a,b,c] and predicted = [a,d,c] p1 = [a]/[a] = 1
+    p2 = 0 because, `d` is not a relevant document. p3 = [a,c]/[a,d,c] = 2/3
+    map@3 = (1 + 1/2 + 2/3)/3

+### Data Notes:

+* x, y, accuracy, time stamp, place id
+* accuracy is how accurate x, y to the actual value
+* probably we can make use of the time of the day, some places are more likely to be checked into at a particular time of the day.
+*